 The National Jewels Museum has a collection of some of the world’s most famous and stunning jewels.
-This museum which is located in Iran’s national bank, includes crowns, gemstones, ornamental guns, royal emblems, bejeweled shields and swords, etc. the majority of the pieces on display were acquired by the Safavid kings, but there are also many items taken by Nader Shah during his conquest of India, such as thrones, diamonds and sapphires.
+This museum which is located in Iran’s national bank includes crowns, gemstones, ornamental guns, royal emblems, bejeweled shields, and swords, etc. the majority of the pieces on display were acquired by the Safavid kings, but there are also many items taken by Nader Shah during his conquest of India, such as thrones, diamonds, and sapphires.
 The museum also exhibits crowns of the Pahlavi and Qajar kings.

 The National Museum of Iran which is also known as the Museum of Ancient Iran, boats a stunning collection of cultural and archeological treasures and objects.
 From Stone Age items to pottery and coins, the museum houses an impressive collection of artworks from prehistoric Iran to the end of the Sassanid era.
-This museum exhibits Iranian artworks in various fields of carpets, miniature painting, pottery, calligraphy and glassware.
-The building of the museum itself is a fascinating modern construction which was designed in the 20th century inspired by the Sassanian architecture.
+This museum exhibits Iranian artworks in various fields of carpets, miniature painting, pottery, calligraphy, and glassware.
+The building of the museum itself is a fascinating modern construction that was designed in the 20th century inspired by Sassanian architecture.

 Also known as Stone Garden, Jamshidiyeh Park climbs steeply up the lower reaches of the Alborz Mountains and offers a clean, quiet atmosphere in which to enjoy the views and escape the smog.
 It’s the sort of place you could happily while away an entire afternoon.
-Fresh air and lush surrounds are enough to merit a trip to this out-of-the-way spot, but the outstanding views of the city below are what makes it a must-see.
+Fresh air and lush surroundings are enough to merit a trip to this out-of-the-way spot, but the outstanding views of the city below are what make it a must-see.
 The higher you climb, the better the views become but if you don’t feel like a hike

 Built between 1958 and 1968 this remarkable palace contrasts clean-lined functionality on the outside with opulent, European-royal-style furniture and enormous, intricately woven carpets inside.
-Highlights include the magnificent Kerman carpet showing Iranian kings right back to the Achaemenids as well as some European sovereigns, including Napoleon Bonaparte; the shah’s walk-in wardrobe full of dozens of uniforms; a selection of Farah Diba’s very stylish gowns; and the retractable roof that opened the centre of the palace to the sky.
+Highlights include the magnificent Kerman carpet showing Iranian kings right back to the Achaemenids as well as some European sovereigns, including Napoleon Bonaparte; the shah’s walk-in wardrobe full of dozens of uniforms; a selection of Farah Diba’s very stylish gowns; and the retractable roof that opened the center of the palace to the sky.